MooseCowBear/MooseCowBear.github.io/README.md

 1. When the student includes Rate of Change in a formula, all non-column buttons on the calculator will be disabled until the two columns for the slope have been chosen.

-2. Without slope, we could’ve limited our (re)calculations to the row in which a change has been made.
-Slope interferes with our ability to do this.
-So instead of keeping detailed and convoluted track of which cells affect which others, we recalculate the whole table whenever a change has been made.
-It kills our soul slightly to do this, but so would the alternative.
+2. Without slope, (re)calculations could've been limited to the row in which a change is made.
+Slope interferes with the ability to do this.
+So instead of keeping detailed and convoluted track of which cells affect which others, the whole table recalculates whenever a change is made.
+It kills my soul slightly to do this, but so would the alternative and the table will be small.

 ### The Fits